farhatbassel/thesisPlots/README.md

 # Thesis Plots

+In the following I am laying out the work done for my master thesis.

+I worked on the evolution of density perturbations sourced by magnetic fields.

+I will be showing the plots that I was able to create and the code use to create them.

 # 1) Slices

 I am creating a slice plot of what is happening in the simulation at a certain redshift.